goldenstein64/pl-definitions/README.md

 Some features are missing from the library simply because the LSP doesn't support them.
 The most pressing features are currently:

 * Generic classes.
-Being able to create e.g. a `PLList<string>` would be wonderful.
+Being able to create e.g. a `pl.List<string>` would be wonderful.
 One thing thing that is missing is annotating "function units" (as in `fun(...): ...`) and operator annotations with generic parameters.
 * Setting outdated modules like `text` and `xml` as deprecated when requiring them directly.
 * More robust generic function support.
 Variadic type packs are not very strict, and generic types often leak into the return type.